 Vernon's Milestone - Vernon Center

-In front of the new Vernon Community Arts Center is a granite stone enclosing one of the last milestones from Colonial days.
+In front of the new Arts Center East is a granite stone enclosing one of the last milestones from Colonial days.
 The milestone dates back to 1801 when the McLean Tavern stood here to greet passengers on the frequent stages travelling to Boston or New York.

-The marker was placed by the Sabra Trumbull Chapter D.A.R. on Flag Day, June 14, 1984.
+The marker was placed by the Sabra Trumbull Chapter of the Daughters of the American Revolution on Flag Day, June 14, 1984.

-» Read about Vernon's milestone and the Post Road.
+» Learn about Vernon's milestone and the Post Road.